stefan52a/care-by-circles/README.md

 node clientTest   #or use your favorite debugger
 ```

-8. Be aware that if you often switch between local and remote regtest, that you should empty the client side database (see point 3).
+8. Be aware that if you often switch between local and remote regtest, then you should empty the client side database (see point 3).

 ## Ideas ##